Sjlver/sosp2015-notes/history_day/09network_and_os.md

 - copying data around
 - dispatching a packet

-People started by thinking that the protocol processing was the expensive step.
+People initially thought that the protocol processing was the expensive step.
 Turns out, processing the header was the cheapest of all these steps...

 ### Example: TRIPOS

-Tripos was a microkernel system where networking code was very elegant, split over three processes.
+TRIPOS was a microkernel system where networking code was very elegant, split over three processes.

 However, 54 process wakeups were needed to exchange a single character (for